 A total of 650 residences and 150 outbuildings remained under threat, and evacuation orders were kept in place on Tuesday for hundreds of those homes, Berlant said.
 Two firefighters suffered minor injuries, he said.

-Adding to the intensity of the fire was the fact it was burning through wooded areas in which many dead trees had succumbed to disease or insect infestation, providing ample amounts of dry fuel for the blaze.
+Adding to the intensity of the fire was the fact that it was burning through wooded areas in which many dead trees had succumbed to disease or insect infestation, providing ample amounts of dry fuel for the blaze.